Tomazdo10/Local-Cuisine-Cook-Book/Readme.md

  * As a new user i want to be able to view recipes.
  * As a new user i want to be able to register and post my own recipes and serch for existing ones.

- ### Frequent User Goals
+ ### Frequent User Goals:
  ------------------------------------------------------------------------------------------------
   * As a frequent user i want to be able to continue to share my recipes in an easy way.
   * As a user i want to be able to find new reecipes from others users and see who posted them.
   * As an user i want to share my recipes to social media pages.

 ### Returning External User Goals:
   -----------------------------------------------------------------------------------------------
    * As a returning user i want to be able to edit and update my posted recipes.
    * As a returning user i want to be able to delete my posted recipes.

 ### Site Owner User Goals

    * As the site owner and developer i want to push my current learning skills to another level and make a site that's useful and beneficial for other users.

 ### Wireframes
    -----------------------------------------------------------------------------------------------
-   Using the user stories , I put together the wireframes for the Local Cuisine Cook Book using Balsamiq.
+  * Using the user stories , I put together the wireframes for the Local Cuisine Cook Book using Balsamiq.
     The Wireframes coverd desktop, tablet and mobile formats.
+You can see the images from the Balsamiq wireframe website  which i used to build my project.

 ### Scope
    ------------------------------------------------------------------------------------------------

 *  The user can find a recipes to cook themselves.